 Rotate your greens to get a large variety of different nutrients each time.

-Don’t forgot one of the best things about green juices and smoothies: they’re often loved by children of all ages!
+Don’t forget one of the best things about green juices and smoothies: they’re often loved by children of all ages!

 While all nuts can help with reducing cholesterol and providing other benefits – such as boosting your heart health or lowering cancer risks – some are better than others.